Fear of New Things – Neophobia

-The Fear of New Things is technically known as Neophobia and may be related to the idea that people feel most comfortable in familiar surroundings which is challenged by the existence of new things in the current surroundings.
+The fear of New Things is also known as Neophobia and may be related to the idea that people feel most comfortable in familiar surroundings which is challenged by the existence of new things in the current surroundings.

 In this sense it may be related to the idea of needing to maintain ‘control’ (a high desire or propensity for control).

-People who have a high desire for control (control issues) tend to like things to be ‘predictable’ and new things in the environment might upset this predictability.
+People who have control issues tend to like things to be ‘predictable’ and new things in the environment might upset this predictability.

 Fear of New Things Symptoms

-The symptoms of the Fear of New Things are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of New Things have much in common with other fears and phobias and may include:

 - Panic attacks

-Unfortunately, for the sufferer, these safety behaviours have a paradoxical effect and actually reinforce the Fear of New Things rather than solve it!
+In other words, safety behaviours tend to reinforce the fear of New Things rather than diminish it!

-The good news is that the vast majority of people who suffer with a Fear of New Things will find that a course of Psychological Therapy will help enormously by helping to change the fundamental thinking contributing to the problem in the first place!
+The good news is that the majority of people who suffer with a fear of New Things will find a course of psychotherapy highly beneficial.

 Click Self-Help CBT to find out more.

-Alternative Therapy Options for the Fear of New Things
+Alternative Psychotherapies for the Fear of New Things

 Free Initial Consultations for the Fear of New Things

-We offer all prospective clients a FREE initial consultation to discuss your Fear of New Things prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Neophobia problems prior to commencing any psychotherapy programmes.

 During this consultation we will discuss the various solutions that are available to you and make a considered recommendation based on your individual personal circumstances.